Banner1b.jpg

 Q: How did you get elected to be President of the State Bar of Michigan?

-A: The State Bar Board of Commissioners elects officers each year.
-Members of the State Bar elect its Commissioners, although the Board of Commissioners also includes individuals appointed by the Michigan Supreme Court as At-Large members.
-The board also includes the Representative Assembly Chair, Vice-Chair and Clerk.
-The Young Lawyers Section Chair, Chair-Elect, and Immediate Past Chair serve with us, as well.
+A: The State Bar Board of Commissioners elects officers each year, and I was a member of the Board of Commissioners serving my district.
+Members of the State Bar elect its Commissioners during annual elections, although the Board also includes individuals appointed by the Michigan Supreme Court as At-Large members.
+Board members also includes the Representative Assembly Chair, Vice-Chair and Clerk.
+The Young Lawyers Section Chair, Chair-Elect, and Immediate Past Chair serve on the Board, as well.

-For me, before I was elected to become a State Bar officer, I was elected to serve on the Board by members of State Bar of Michigan District I. Before then, I served two terms on the Board while Chair, Chair-Elect, and immediate past Chair of the State Bar of Michigan Young Lawyers Section (1994-1997), and while Chair, Vice-Chair, and Clerk of the State Bar Representative Assembly (1999-2002).
+My service on the Board of Commissioners included multiple terms.
+I served two terms on the Board while Chair, Chair-Elect, and immediate past Chair of the State Bar of Michigan Young Lawyers Section (1994-1997), and while Chair, Vice-Chair, and Clerk of the State Bar Representative Assembly (1999-2002).

 Q: Are you on the State Bar of Michigan's payroll during your term of service as President?